adamscott/godot-website/collections/_release_4_5/entry-general-editor-mute-game-toggle.md

 title: Mute game toggle
 blockquote: TODO
 text: |
-  Debugging can be tedious, especially if it exposes the developper to the same music over and over.
-One could turn off the speakers entirely, but it's not really practical, isn't it?
+  Debugging can be tedious, especially if it exposes the developer to the same music over and over.
+One could turn off the speakers entirely, but that’s not really practical, is it?

-  To keep everyone's sanity, we introduced the new mute game toggle, located in the Game view.
+  To keep everyone’s sanity, we introduced the new mute game toggle, located in the Game view.

   May your ears enjoy these new opportunities of quietude.
 contributors: